Recognizing Excellence in Corporate Inclusion

 Challenges in Implementing Ethical Leadership and Social Justice

-Although ethical leadership and social justice create many advantages they prove hard to put into practice.
-When organizations resist change their established ways of doing things slow down the acceptance of new practices and values.
-Leaders face challenges when they need to achieve financial targets alongside their efforts to create social value.
+Although ethical leadership and social justice create many advantages, they prove hard to put into practice.
+When organizations resist change, their established ways of doing things slow down the acceptance of new practices and values.
+Leaders face challenges when they need to achieve financial targets while also creating social value.

-Measuring progress towards social justice goals proves difficult to achieve.
-You need special methods to measure how well you include different groups because financial measurements don’t work in this area.
+Measuring progress towards social justice goals is difficult.
+You need specialized methods to assess how well you include different groups, because financial measures don’t work in this context.
 Organizations need to create detailed systems to monitor their effects on workers and their surrounding areas.

 The Business Case for Ethical Leadership & Social Justice